Jan-Willem van de Meent

 Science Park, Lab 42, L4.13

 Dr. Jan-Willem van de Meent is an Associate Professor (Universitair Hoofddocent) at the University of Amsterdam.
-He co-directs the AMLab with Max Welling and co-directs the Uva Bosch Delta Lab with Theo Gevers.
-He also holds a position as an Assistant Professor at Northeastern University, where he is currently on leave.
+He directs the AMLab, co-directs the Uva Bosch Delta Lab, and directs the Amsterdam ELLIS Unit.
+He previously held a position as an Assistant Professor at Northeastern University, where he continues to co-advise and collaborate.
 Prior to becoming faculty at Northeastern, he held a postdoctoral position with Frank Wood at Oxford, as well as a postdoctoral position with Chris Wiggins and Ruben Gonzalez at Columbia University.
 He carried out his PhD research in biophysics at Leiden and Cambridge with Wim van Saarloos and Ray Goldstein.
+He served as a founding co-chair of the international conference on probabilistic programming (PROBPROG) and served as a program chair for the international conference on artificial intelligence and statistics (AISTATS).
+He was the recipient of numerous grants, including an NWO Rubicon Fellowship and of an NSF CAREER award.

 Recent Publications